COVID-19 cancellation policy

-- 50% refund off the ticket price AND access to an online breech workshop.
-The online sessions will be available asynchronously (viewable at your own convenience).
-In addition, we will offer several live sessions where participants can interact with the instructors, ask questions, watch and comment on breech birth videos, etc. The online workshop includes CEUs.
+- Partial refund for the simulation portion of your ticket (for hybrid workshops).
+You will continue to have full access to Breech Pro, including twice-monthly optional live sessions where participants can interact with the instructors, ask questions, watch and comment on breech birth videos, etc. The online workshop includes CEUs.

-- Transfer your registration to any other upcoming breech workshop (with a refund of any price difference) AND get access to an online breech workshop.
-Two workshops for the price of one!
+- Transfer your registration to any other upcoming breech workshop (with a refund of any price difference).

 BWB Covid-19 mitigation plan

 Breech Without Borders takes very seriously the risks associated with gatherings of people, often from many regions, states, and occasionally countries during a coronavirus pandemic.
 We are taking every reasonable action to reduce transmission to and from our audience, which naturally includes health care workers active in their communities.
 We understand that some participants may hold different views of the risk of acquiring CoV2 from community exposure.
 However, we ask that our attendees be sensitive to the fact that the instructors will be traveling extensively.
 Attendees who do not wish to comply or who exhibit any symptoms consistent with Covid-19 will not be admitted to the workshop.
 However, they will have access to the entire virtual course as well as the live stream of the workshop and can still receive CEUs for virtual attendance.